 At Shepherd’s Hill Academy, teens participate in a variety of proven behavioral therapy programs.
 Individual therapy includes sessions where your teen works with a certified behavioral health therapist.
 Group therapy is another activity where your teen will develop important social skills in a controlled environment.
 Also, our equine therapy program for teens will allow your teen to take on responsibilities caring for our on-campus horses.
 With those personal responsibilities, teens develop as individuals and learn more about their personality, strengths, and weaknesses.

 If your teen exhibits signs and symptoms of High Functioning ASD (or Asperger’s syndrome), know that we can help answer your questions about your teen’s behavior and how our residential treatment programs may be able to help.
 Shepherd’s Hill Academy offers hope and healing to families across the United States, and our goal is to help teenagers grow into successful and productive adults.
 In addition to helping teens with Asperger’s syndrome and ASD, we help teenagers work through difficulties regarding teenage violence, teenage digital addiction, and teenage oppositional defiant disorder (ODD).

 To learn more about Shephard’s Hill Academy, you can call us directly at (706) 703-4188 or inquire online.
-Additionally, we encourage parents to take our Is My Teen Troubled Quiz, which can help parents and our staff determine if Shepherd’s Hill Academy is right for a teen’s individual circumstances.
+Additionally, we encourage parents to take our School Choices Quiz, which can help parents and our staff determine if Shepherd’s Hill Academy is right for a teen’s individual circumstances.